 Asbestos: What it is and where it’s found

 There is probably no production of inorganic nature about which there is so much popular mystery and misconception as asbestos.
 It is vaguely understood that the principal claim of this remarkable product to attention is that it cannot be consumed by fire.
-Not infrequently, the effect of the mention of asbestos is to carry the hearer back to the days when the people of the pharaohs wrapped their dead in cere-cloths woven from the fibre, in order to preserve them, the body having been first embalmed.
+Not infrequently, the effect of the mention of asbestos is to carry the hearer back to the days when the people of the pharaohs wrapped their dead in cere-cloths woven from the fiber, in order to preserve them, the body having been first embalmed.

 Romantic stories have also come down to us of ancient demonstrations of magic in which asbestos has played the leading part, but the real interest in asbestos centers in the present.
 It is of more importance to the human race today than it has been in the whole range of history.